GitauHarrison/notes/web_development/personal_blog/5_display_user_comments.md

 * robohash: a generated robot with different colors, faces, etc
 * blank: a transparent PNG image (border added to HTML below for demonstration purposes)

 We can add an image of choice, say, the identicon, by passing the `d` argument to our query string.
-These are for users who do not have an avatar registered with the service.
+These options above are for users who do not have an avatar registered with the service.

 Some sites can block the Gravatar service due to tracking concerns.
 So, if you do not see any image, maybe it is because of an extension that blocks the service.